 This article is not intended to sell you a personality assessment (although if you want one, I can certainly make that happen).
-It IS the first part of a mini-course on four typical behavioral styles.
-You’ll find this of value in case you want to figure out your significant other, teenager, client, manager or do a deep dive into your own preferences.
+It IS the first part of a mini-course on the four typical behavioral styles.
+You’ll find this of value in case you want to figure out your significant other, teenager, manager or do a deep dive into your own preferences.
 Even if you’ve taken an assessment in the past, I may explore some areas you didn’t get in a previous class.

 My Parking Lot Experience

 Years ago I was hired to facilitate a training for the senior hospital staff at a Regional Medical Center in the midwest.
 These were the power people in the organization: Medical Administrator, Human Resources Manager, Head Nurse, etc. Our class was held at the local college and I arrived bright and early, parking way out in the north 40 where there were very few cars.

 I was running a bit late, so I parked quickly, then set to work unloading all my trainer’s paraphernalia, flip charts, etc. When this chore was done, I stepped back and noticed I had parked my car off kilter.
 It was halfway into the next spot and crooked as a stock market chart.